ragnarok20/MAE-172-Quadcopter/MAE 172 Quadcopter/ReadMe.txt

   Currently Set up to compile on a teensy 3.1 using embededXcode.
-  Source Folders will contain hardware independent files
+  Source Folders will contain hardware independent files along with the Hardware dependent files

   References